-Consultation with industry and stakeholders occurs throughout the FISS planning process, at the Research Advisory Board meeting (29 November in 2021) and particularly in finalizing design details as part of the FISS charter bid process, when stations can be added and other adjustments made to provide for improved logistical efficiency.
+Consultation with industry and stakeholders occurs throughout the FISS planning process, at the Research Advisory Board meeting and particularly in finalizing design details as part of the FISS charter bid process, when stations can be added and other adjustments made to provide for improved logistical efficiency.
 We also note the opportunities for stakeholder input during public meetings (Interim and Annual Meetings).